nlp-tlp/redcoat/README.md

 The program will also notify you if there are any gaps between annotated data files.
 For example, if you are missing `annotated_data_4.txt` but have an `annotated_data_5.txt`, the program will let you know.

 Once the program has finished, you can find your merged file inside the `annotated_data/merged_data` folder.
-The format of each line in the file is a token, followed by a space, followed by its entity class.
-For example,
+The format of each line in the file is a token, followed by a space, followed by its entity class (in the BIO style).
+This mirrors the format used in the CoNLL2003 dataset.
+For example, tagging the sentence "John bought 300 shares of Acme Corp in 2006" would result in:

     Jim B-PER
     bought O